OpenBB-finance/OpenBB/CONTRIBUTING.md

 ### Open a Pull Request

-For starters, you should ensure that you branch is up to date with the `develop` branch.
+For starters, you should ensure that your branch is up to date with the `develop` branch.
 To do that, one can run the following commands:

 ```bash
 git fetch upstream